cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 :   This clause is valid only for append-optimized, column-oriented tables.

 :   Column compression settings are inherited from the table level to the partition level to the sub-partition level.
 The lowest-level settings have priority.

-:   For more information about using column compression, refer to [Adding Column-Level Compression](../../admin_guide/ddl/ddl-storage.html#topic43).

     blocksize
     :   Set to the size, in bytes, for each block in a table.
 The `blocksize` must be between 8192 and 2097152 bytes, and be a multiple of 8192.
 The default is 32768.